-Some areas in Kingston and Montego Bay are considered a higher risk of crime and violence.
-These areas should be avoided, particularly when there is word of a possible protest as demonstrators often erect road blocks making travel in and out nearly impossible.
+Some areas in Kingston, Negril and Montego Bay are considered a higher risk of crime and violence.
+Caution should be taken if you choose to visit these areas, particularly when there is word of a possible protest as demonstrators often erect road blocks making travel in and out nearly impossible.

 Cassava Piece, Tivoli Gardens, Trench Town, Arnett Gardens and Mountain View.

 Norwood, Clavers Street, Hart Street, Rose Heights, Canterbury and Flankers.